IntersectMBO/osc-documentation/open-source-committee/about/paid-open-source-model-posm/bug-bounty-program.md

 * Does not handle day-to-day program execution.
 * Cannot directly distribute rewards or approve specific reports.
+* Approves the bug bounty reward payouts based on the Security Councils recommended evaluation.

 #### 4.3 Open Source Office: Execution and Administration